School buses by country

-Yellow school buses are most commonly associated with North America, where federal and state/provincial regulations have influenced its design characteristics, including its yellow color.
+Yellow school buses are most commonly associated with North America, where federal and state/provincial regulations have influenced their design characteristics, including its yellow color.
 When loading or unloading students, yellow school buses are given traffic priority.
 Their red warning lights and stop signs allow them to stop traffic.

 Asia

 China

 In China, purpose-built vehicles for transporting schoolchildren are not commonly used.
 The earliest professional school bus in China appeared in October 2008.
 Compared with many developed countries, Chinese schools have a relatively short history of providing transportation services.
 It was not until 1990 that the first private schools began to offer bus services.

 Due to a lack of buses, it is common for buses to be overloaded with schoolchildren.
 According to a 2011 article by Beijing Evening News, there are around 90 million students in China who need to ride school buses, which amounts to requiring over 1 million legally safe school buses.
 However, in 2010, the number of safe school buses just eclipsed 10,000, far below the recommended threshold.
 Consequently, accidents happen frequently, and 18,000 children die from traffic accidents every year.
 Furthermore, legally safe school buses that are manufactured in China are largely exported and rarely seen in China, further contributing to a lack of supply of safe school buses.

 The frequency of school bus-involved traffic accidents has raised concerns throughout China.
 In 2011, 41 primary and middle school students were killed in school bus accidents, including a collision between a kindergarten bus and a coal van in Gansu province.
 The nine-seat minibus was carrying 64 people: the driver, a teacher, and 62 children.
 Both adults and 19 children were killed, and all surviving 43 students were injured.
 Following this, 15 children were killed when a school bus overturned into a ditch in Jiangsu province.
 In a third incident, two schoolchildren were killed and 20 injured when a carriage carrying students collided with a truck in Yunnan province.
 Three days later, in Yunnan province, five junior high school students were killed when a bus fell off a cliff.